Read This Before Your First Forest Bathing Session.

 By Mark Bucha, ANFT Certified Forest Therapy Guide

-If you’re reading this, chances are you’re craving a little quiet.
-Maybe a reset.
-Maybe even that deep, spacious calm you glimpse once in a while on vacation—but never quite bring home.
+If you’re reading this, chances are you’re craving a little quiet or maybe a reset.
+Perhaps you are craving that deep, spacious calm you glimpse once in a while on vacation—but you never seem to quite find a way to bring it home.

 Forest bathing—shinrin-yoku in Japanese—has a way of giving you that, often faster than people expect.
-And no, it’s not hiking.
-It’s not a workout.
-You won’t be logging miles or tracking steps.
+This might sound odd, but it’s not hiking.
+It’s also not a workout.
+You won’t be logging long miles or tracking steps.
 In fact, most people are surprised (and relieved) by how slow, gentle, and restorative it really is.

-Before you head out for your first session, here’s everything I want you to know—and especially the one mistake (Mistake #3) everyone makes at least once.
+Before you head out for your first session, here’s everything I want you to know to get you prepared for the experience.
+Additionally, I wish to bring to light the one mistake (Mistake #3 below) that everyone makes at least once.
+Even me!

 What Forest Bathing Actually Is (and Isn’t)